Reinforcing VLMs to Use Tools for Detailed Visual Reasoning Under Resource Constraints: Method

 \paragraph{Data mix} We train our model on a curated mix of images from datasets where zooming in to see visual detail is beneficial.
 We find that the nature of the training data matters in obtaining the best results when it comes to teaching VLMs tool use.
 It is important to prioritize training on those images and tasks that are most difficult for the base model without access to our tool.
 We found the most success when the model was trained on the subset of the TextVQA training data for which the base Qwen2.5-VL-3B-Instruct model gets an average VQA score of $< 0.5$ from an 8-shot evaluation on the training set.
 This evaluation was carried out at a temperature of 1.0 and with at most 10 tokens generated per query.
+This filtering step reduced our training set size from approximately 34,600 examples to 7,800.

 We originally explored training on the full TextVQA task, but found that tool use was not necessary for a large number of the images.
+Even when provided a small reward for correct tool usage, the model still learns to not use the zoom tool.
 We hypothesize that our base model was trained on this task already, although the exact data mix is not specified in \cite{bai2025qwen2}.
 Additionally, we observe that the model could directly read the text from the full image at the downsized resolution.
 Based on these results, we attempted to train on only the most difficult images in the training set, where the base model gets an average VQA score of $0$ from an 8-shot evaluation.
+This reduced the training set size to approximately 4,000 examples.
 This results in effective learning to use zoom, even in the absence of extrinsic tool use reward, but suffers from poor generalization.
-These results drove our final mix described above -- we overrepresent difficult examples while maintaining some easier ones representative of the full task distribution.
+These results drove our final mix described above -- we over represent difficult examples while maintaining some easier ones representative of the full task distribution.